 KAMEIDO TENJIN SHRINE

-This wisteria spot has been attracting visitors since the samurai era (it’s even immortalized in a famous woodblock print!) and it has two claims to fame:
+This wisteria spot has been attracting visitors since the samurai era (it’s even immortalized in a famous woodblock print!)

 First, it’s got lots and lots of wisteria plants.
 How many?
 Let’s just say they go on for trellis after trellis of different varieties.